yasen-yankov/ios-docs/Guides/Chart/Axes/categoric.md

 ##Setting the plot mode of axis##

- The TKChartAxisPlotMode is used by the axis to plot the data.
-Possible values are TKChartAxisPlotModeBetweenTicks and TKChartAxisPlotModeOnTicks.
-TKChartAxisPlotModeBetweenTicks plots points in the middle of the range, defined by two ticks.
-OnTicks plots the points over each tick.
+ The <code>TKChartAxisPlotMode</code> is used by the axis to plot the data.
+Possible values are <code>TKChartAxisPlotModeBetweenTicks</code> and <code>TKChartAxisPlotModeOnTicks</code>. <code>TKChartAxisPlotModeBetweenTicks</code> plots points in the middle of the range, defined by two ticks. <code>OnTicks</code> plots the points over each tick.

  You should use the following lines of code to alter this behavior: